Gholam-Ali Haddad-Adel: Personal life

-Haddad-Adel's daughter married Mojtaba Khamenei, the son of Ali Khamenei, Supreme Leader of Iran.
-This has led to the popular belief that he is among the most trusted and backed allies of Ayatollah Khamenei.
+Haddad-Adel is married to Tayyebeh Mahrouzadeh with whom he has one son and three daughters.
+Their daughter Zahra married Mojtaba Khamenei, the son of Ali Khamenei, Supreme Leader of Iran.
+This has led to the popular belief that he was among the most trusted and backed allies of Ayatollah Khamenei.
+Zahra was killed along with her father-in-law in the U.S.–Israeli airstrikes during the 2026 Iran war.